Music and Theatre

 Guitar: Dr. Kahlil Sarikey, student teacher Olivia Klonowski

 Flute: Prof. LeAnne Wistrom, student teacher Ashley Matse

 Clarinet: Prof. Mari Howells

 Recorder: Sara Adams

 Trumpet: Dr. Sarah Schouten

 French horn: Dr. Sarah Schouten

-Euphonium: Dr. Daniel Burdick, student teacher Thomas Dillon
+Euphonium: Dr. Daniel Burdick, student teachers Thomas Dillon and Jillian Melchitzky

-Tuba: Dr. Daniel Burdick, student teacher Thomas Dillon
+Tuba: Dr. Daniel Burdick, student teachers Thomas Dillon and Jillian Melchitzky

 Bagpipe: Prof. Sean Regan, student teachers Thomas Dillon and Mia Harvey